Palace of St. Michael and St. George: History

 The palace was commissioned by Sir Thomas Maitland, the British Lord High Commissioner of the Ionian Islands.
 It served as the High Commissioner's residence, but was also the home of the Ionian Senate and the Order of St Michael and St George.
 The foundation stone was laid on St. George's day in 1819, and it was completed in 1824.
 The location is between the old town of Corfu and the Venetian-era Old Fortress.

-The palace was designed in the Greek Revival style of neoclassical architecture, and it was the first building of that style to be constructed on Greek territory.
-It was designed by the British architect George Whitmore, who was a Colonel and later a Major-General in the Royal Engineers.
+The palace was designed in the Greek Revival style of neoclassical architecture.
+It was designed by the British architect George Whitmore, who was a colonel and later a major-general in the Royal Engineers.
 The building primarily consists of limestone imported from Malta, and Maltese workers were employed in its construction.
 The sculptural elements of the palace are the work of the Maltese sculptors Vincenzo and Ferdinando Dimech, as well as the Corfiot sculptor Pavlos Prosalentis.

-After the union of Corfu with the Kingdom of Greece in 1864, the palace served as a Royal residence until the Second World War.
-It survived the Italian bombardment of Corfu City during the Corfu Incident in 1923, but suffered greater damage from its use as a temporary housing for the refugees from Epirus during the Greek Civil War (1946–1949).
-The Greek state was only able to restore the palace interiors in 1954 with the help of a private trust organised by Sir Charles Peake, the then British Ambassador to Greece.
-Up to 1967, the Greek king occasionally used the palace on state occasions while in residence at his nearby villa, Mon Repos.
+After the union of Corfu with the Kingdom of Greece in 1864, the palace served as a royal residence; up to 1967, the Greek king occasionally used the palace on state occasions while in residence at his nearby villa, Mon Repos.

 Today the palace houses the Museum of Asian art of Corfu.
 The collection of the museum started in 1927 and consists mostly of donations, the largest being from Gregorios Manos with 10,500 pieces.

 The two gateways which flank the palace are the gate of St. Michael and the gate of St. George.
 The state rooms consist of a grand staircase, a rotunda in the centre leading to two large rooms, the Throne Room and the state dining room.
-The Palace was renovated for the European Union Summit meeting in 1994.
+The palace was renovated for the European Union Summit meeting in 1994.